himiklab/yii2-recaptcha-widget/README.md

   return [
       // ...
       [['reCaptcha'], \himiklab\yii2\recaptcha\ReCaptchaValidator2::className(),
-        'secret' => 'your secret key', // unnecessary is reCaptcha component was set up 'uncheckedMessage' => 'Please confirm that you are not a bot.'], ];
+        'secret' => 'your secret key', // unnecessary if reСaptcha is already configured 'uncheckedMessage' => 'Please confirm that you are not a bot.'], ];
 }